JetBrains/teamcity-documentation/topics/authentication-modules.md

 The following _HTTP authentication modules_ are supported:
 * __Basic HTTP__ (cross-platform): Allows accessing certain web server pages and perform actions from various scripts.
 * __NTLM HTTP__ (only for Windows servers): Allows logging in using NTLM HTTP protocol.
 Depending on the client's web browser and operating system can provide an ability to log in without typing the user's credentials manually.

+The following HTTP modules are provided in terms of 2020.2 EAP:
+* GitHub.com OAuth: Allows authenticating using an existing GitHub user account.
+Allows limiting access to members of a [GitHub organization](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/about-organizations).
+* Bitbucket Cloud OAuth: Allows authenticating using an existing Bitbucket Cloud account.

 Refer to [Configuring Authentication Settings](configuring-authentication-settings.md) for specific _authentication modules_ configuration.
 See also [Accessing Server by HTTP](accessing-server-by-http.md) page for details about accessing a server from your scripts using _Token-Based Authentication_ or _basic HTTP authentication_.